LYZ-H/Docker-oriented-traffic-shaping/README.md

 Linux resource allocation mechanisms such as cgroup, which makes the resource usage much lower than virtual machines.

-Since the allocation of docker's underlying resources (CPU, memory, net) is based on cgroup, the dynamic traffic shaping of docker can be achieved through tc's traffic shaping of cgroup.
+Since the allocation of docker's underlying resources (CPU, memory, net, etc.) is based on cgroup, the dynamic traffic shaping of docker can be achieved through tc's traffic shaping of cgroup.

 **Environment**